Disaster Response Services Training Minds. Mobilizing Technology. Saving Lives. Donate

 How we approach the work

-DRS operates on a simple principle: every person, family, and neighborhood deserves access to
+DRS operates on a simple principle: every person, family, and neighborhood deserves access

 leadership, and lived experience.